Life’s a beach sometimes.

 Tommy Bahama isn’t just a clothing line.
 It’s a lifestyle.
 Catching the big one off the deck of a schooner bound for Tahiti, sipping a tall cool one at a beach bar in Barbados, or dancing the night away under the stars to a Jamaican reggae band.

-The image is so well ingrained – the swaying palms and tropical sun – that it’s hard to imagine Tommy Bahama ever putting Seattle on the map.
+The image is so well ingrained – the swaying palms and tropical sun – that it’s hard to imagine Tommy Bahama ever putting its tropical roots in Washington.
 Yet that’s exactly where this beach fashion icon was founded more than 20 years ago.

 Their dreams of life at the beach took on a life of its own – Tommy Bahama.
 As the couples talked, they created a rich storyline of a mythical jet-setting bon vivant; how he lived, how he passed his time, where he lived and what he owned.